Rates

 -

-Sessions longer than 80 minutes will be discussed in advance and prorated based on current rates
+Sessions longer than 120 minutes will be discussed in advance and prorated based on amount of time current rates

 FAQs